taboca/telasocial-labs/pages/drupal-pgsql-install/content.md

 This is a technote with details about a Drupal instalation compiling from source.
 In this project, we have used Drupal as a system to post articles and a TelaSocial component, TagVisor, to make the articles become an animated slides experience.

+# Contributors

-# This article received contributions from (johnshum)[https://github.com/johnoshum/telasocial-labs/commit/037b8b0c3bef532a8ca6647dbaee61cfacc4fa1f]
+This article received contributions from (johnshum)[https://github.com/johnoshum/telasocial-labs/commit/037b8b0c3bef532a8ca6647dbaee61cfacc4fa1f]

 First, let's set up a basic LAMP-like environment.
 We will install and configure Apache, PostgreSQL and PHP.